Analysis | Trump’s legacy will be defined largely by his attempt to look away from the coronavirus pandemic

 From within the White House, The Post reported last month, Atlas has “advocated allowing infections to spread naturally among most of the population while protecting the most vulnerable and those in nursing homes until the United States reaches herd immunity, which experts say would cause excess deaths, according to three current and former senior administration officials."

 Atlas was incensed at this characterization.
-Not the reporting on his tactical approach, mind you, but on claims that he's embraced a “herd immunity” strategy.
+Not the reporting on his tactical approach, mind you, but on claims that he has embraced a “herd immunity” strategy.
 Speaking to an online news outlet the following day, Atlas called assertions that he supported the idea a “repeated distortion, lie, or whatever you want to call it.”
-He then outlined his actual approach — which mirrored The Post's reporting and is functionally equivalent to herd immunity.
+He then outlined his actual approach — which mirrored The Post’s reporting and is functionally equivalent to herd immunity.

 “It’s a three-pronged strategy,” he said.
 “Number one: aggressive protection of high risk individuals and the vulnerable (typically the elderly and those with co-morbidities).
 Number two: allocate resources so that we prevent hospital overcrowding, so that people can be treated for this virus and get the other serious medical care that is needed.
 Number three: open schools, society and businesses because keeping them closed is enormously harmful."

-This is the approach that Trump has publicly described for months: Protect those at risk and let everyone else do their thing.
+This is the approach that Trump has publicly described for months: protect those at risk and let everyone else do their thing.
 The broad problem, repeatedly demonstrated, is that things can’t get back to normal if people are constantly getting sick.
-But the specific and most dangerous problem is that the only one of Atlas’s three prongs which is being implemented effectively is the third, the one centered on allowing the virus to spread.
+But the specific and most dangerous problem is that the only one of Atlas’s three prongs that is being implemented effectively is the third, the one centered on allowing the virus to spread.
 The government’s not doing the first two well, if it’s even trying to do them at all.

 The most vulnerable population in the United States is those who live in facilities focused on caring for the elderly.
 When the virus seeped into nursing homes in the spring, the effect was devastating.
 Despite the assurance that there would be “aggressive protection” of this group, cases and deaths continue — and appear to be accelerating.